1-001/PT-SVA/README.md

-# PT-SVA:Improving Prompt Tuning-based Software Vulnerability Assessment by Fusing Source Code and Vulnerability Description
+# Improving Prompt Tuning-based Software Vulnerability Assessment by Fusing Source Code and Vulnerability Description

+This is the source code to the paper "Improving Prompt Tuning-based Software Vulnerability Assessment by Fusing Source Code and Vulnerability Description".
+Please refer to the paper for the experimental details.

 ## Approach
 ![](https://github.com/1-001/PT-SVA/blob/main/Fig/framework.png)
 ## About dataset.